leec94/SY0-701-notes/README.md

 - Sn1per: a tool that automates a scan of a system and identifies vulnerabilities that exist on that system
 - hping: a ping program that allows you to customize the protocol used and the port used to perform the ping
 - netcat: a program used to open a port on a system or connect to an open port on another system

+Reconnaissane types
+- war driving: testers drive by facilities in a car equipped with high-end antennas and attempt to eavesdrop on or connect to wireless networks
+- war flying: eavesdropping with drones or unmanned aerial vehicles (UAVs)

 ### Security architecture
 - Proxy server: stands between the user's computer and the internet, intercepting requests and potentially reducing the public-facing attack surface by masking the internal server